 Blockchain, which is well known in the market for Bitcoin, provides users with data that cannot be altered due to the presence of records within a network.

 And here comes blockchain to the rescue.
-Blockchain helps to remove such third party companies and vendors, allowing businesses to be in touch and perform one-to-one transactions with ease.
+Blockchain helps to remove such third-party companies and vendors, allowing businesses to be in touch and perform one-to-one transactions with ease.

-While performing such transactions, blockchain also enables a company to track its global shipments like from the point, the item is being dispatched to the end of the sale.
+While performing such transactions, blockchain also enables a company to track its global shipments from the point, the item is being dispatched to the end of the sale.

 Have you heard of ICOs?